Updated June 27, 2023

 The most basic requirement for learning is the understanding of software testing.
 One must have basic knowledge of Testing and related concepts.
 Secondly, it uses VB Script as its scripting language.
 So, knowing VB Script will be an added advantage.

 Why Should We Use QTP?

 Testing and Automated Testing are big requirements in software development.
-Automated testing saves time plus QTP allows us to generate automated test cases without writing code directly, which ultimately saves a lot more time.
-Again, as It allows us to generate scripts by using User Interface with additional features, it becomes very easy to generate scripts.
+Automated testing saves time, and QTP allows us to generate automated test cases without writing code directly, saving a lot more time.
+Again, as It will enable us to create scripts using User Interface with additional features, it becomes very easy to generate.

-For Testers, It is a very important tool.
+For Testers, It is an essential tool.
 It is still used in the IT industry today.
-It is easy to use and has stable support from the vendor, therefore these professionals are always in demand.
-Remember UFT is the latest known version of QTP.
+It is easy to use and has stable support from the vendor.
+Therefore, these professionals are always in demand.
+Remember, UFT is the latest known version of QTP.

-It is best suited for Testers and is used to generate automated test scripts.
-If planned properly, Automation with QTP, we can save considerable energy and time invested as compared to manual testing.
+Testers find QTP to be the best-suited tool for generating automated test scripts.
+If planned properly, Automation with QTP can save considerable energy and time invested compared to manual testing.

 Who is the Right Audience for Learning QTP Technology?

 Anyone with a basic understanding of the software development lifecycle or anyone familiar with Software engineering is qualified to learn the QTP technology.